sourcegraph/handbook/content/departments/cloud/technical-docs/trial_mi.md

 [Requesting Trial Managed Instance](../index.md#managed-instance-requests) process is similar to production one, with 2 differences:

-- in New Managed Instance Template CE explicitly mark trial via `Is trial/PoC instance? true`
+- in New Managed Instance Template instance requestor explicitly mark trial via `Is trial/PoC instance? true`
-- CE adds Github label `cloud-trial` to New Managed Instance Github issue When New Trial Managed Instance is requested and `cloud-trial` Github label is added.
+- instance requestor adds Github label `cloud-trial` to New Managed Instance Github issue When New Trial Managed Instance is requested and `cloud-trial` Github label is added.
 [Cloud Team](../../cloud/index.md#team) is notified and will create Trial Managed Instances under [New Trial Create Request SLA](#new-trial-managed-instance-create-sla)

 ## New Trial Managed Instance create SLA